Updates

 Consider the following statements about the Gyan Bharatam Mission:

-3. The mission includes creation of a National Digital Repository for manuscripts.
+2. The mission aims to create a National Digital Repository for manuscripts.

 Which of the above statements is/are correct?